By B. Joshua Pettingill & Jason D. Lazarus

 1. The injury victim is currently a Medicare beneficiary; or,

 2. If the injury victim has a “reasonable expectation” of Medicare enrollment within 30 months of the settlement date.
 Examples of those who have a “reasonable expectation” are those who have qualified for SSDI benefits or have been turned down but are appealing that decision.
-It also includes those individuals who are 62 years and 6 months old (i.e., may be eligible for Medicare based upon his/her age within 30 months)
+It also includes those individuals who are 62 years and 6 months old (i.e., may be eligible for Medicare based upon his/her age within 30 months).

-Who determines the amount of the Medicare Set Aside?
+Who determines the amount of the Medicare Set-Aside?

-A professional company like MSA Settlement Solutions or an MSA expert, who specializes in allocations examines the medical records and makes recommendations based on the amount of care that is covered by Medicare.
-The professional hired to perform the allocation determines how much of the injury victim’s future medical care is covered by Medicare and then multiplies that by the remaining life expectancy to determine the suggested amount of the set aside.
-Medicare does not necessarily simply accept the allocation recommendation.
-If an MSA is submitted to CMS for review/approval, Medicare could require more or less to be set aside than the amount suggested in the MSA allocation.
+A professional company like Synergy or an MSA expert, who specializes in allocations examines the medical records and makes recommendations based on the amount of care that is covered by Medicare.
+The professional hired to perform the allocation determines how much of the injury victim’s future medical care is covered by Medicare and then multiplies that by the remaining life expectancy to determine the amount of future injury-related care.
+In liability settlements, oftentimes a secondary reduction analysis will take place that looks to the ratio between the total potential case value and net settlement.
+This ratio is then applied to the initial future injury-related care projection to determine the apportioned Medicare set-aside that may be funded from the net settlement.

-If a Medicare Set Aside allocation is prepared, does it have to be submitted to CMS for their approval?
+If a Medicare Set-Aside allocation is prepared, does it have to be submitted to CMS for their approval?

-1. If the injury victim is a current Medicare recipient and the settlement value exceeds $25k
+1. If the injury victim is a current Medicare recipient and the settlement value exceeds $25,000.00.

-2. If the injury victim has a “reasonable expectation” of Medicare enrollment within 30 months of the settlement date and the total settlement amount exceeds $250,000
+2. If the injury victim has a “reasonable expectation” of Medicare enrollment within 30 months of the settlement date and the total settlement amount exceeds $250,000.00.

-How is the Medicare Set Aside Funded?
+How is the Medicare Set-Aside Funded?

-Each year, the structured settlement payment would flow into the set aside and when the funds are exhausted in that year Medicare would begin paying for services related to the work injury.
-If the funds are not all spent in the year the periodic payment is made they carry over to the next year.
+Each year, the structured settlement payment would flow into the set aside and when the funds are exhausted in that year Medicare would begin paying for services related to the injury.
+If the funds are not all spent in the year the periodic payment is made, they carry over to the next year.
 Thus, Medicare only pays once all funds for any given year have been exhausted.
 If the MSA is funded with a structured settlement annuity, the MSA is also funded with a lump sum amount called the “seed money”.
 This is an upfront cash distribution to be used for the first 1-2 years’ worth of expenses.
-The annuity payments typically will begin paying one year from the anniversary date of the settlement.
+The annuity payments typically will begin one year from the anniversary date of the settlement.

 Why is a rated age with a structured settlement so important to the funding/cost of the MSA?